-Staging Custom Background Images
+Staging Custom Microsoft Teams Background Images

 And copy some images into this folder.
 Here are my 8 landscape pictures I want to use as my custom backgrounds.

-When I start video inside my meeting and choose to enable background effects, my custom images are available at the bottom of the list after the default images (only 6 of my 8 images are displayed in the screenshot but all 8 were available):
+After uploading from the client or placing files in the Uploads folder, my custom images are available at the bottom of the list after the default images (only 6 of my 8 images are displayed in the screenshot but all 8 were available):

 Creating the Meeting Policy

 Next, you can create a new meeting policy using a new property named VideoFiltersMode.
 This property has four options available for values:

 - BlurAndDefaultBackgrounds: offer background blur and default-provided images